blawson69/MonsterLoot/README.md

 ## LootGenerator Integration
 If a monster is a humanoid, human-shaped, or formerly human, it often carries coins and personal items on its body.
 When [LootGenerator](https://github.com/blawson69/LootGenerator) is installed, MonsterLoot will use it to generate random coins and mundane items to be found on the body of each creature based on its challenge rating.
 This gives a little more realism and variety to the looting process.
 It will honor the default values you have set in that script, so for instance if you have mundane items turned off, none will be generated.

 LootGenerator also has a simple yet robust method of distributing loot to players and saving undistributed collections for later distribution.
 When LootGenerator is installed, looted items including poison are sent to LootGenerator to be distributed in the same way it handles its own generated loot.
+If you are hiding spoils from players, they will be saved to LootGenerator as hidden as well.

 ## PC Sheets
 Unique NPCs created using a PC character sheet can also be looted.
 MonsterLoot will gather all items from the Offense, Utility, and Equipment sections of the Shaped sheet, or the Equipment section of the OGL sheet.
 No spoils will be determined even if the character is a monster, but you may add items into any of the sections previously listed.